andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 In conclusion,

-* Analysis is a noun that encompasses the concept and idea of breaking something down.
+* **Analysis** is a noun that encompasses the concept and idea of breaking something down.
 Data analysis is the concept of taking a data set and reforming it in such a way as to understand it... to see patterns and form conclusions from it.

-* Analytic, as an adjective, simply means that some *other* noun has to do with analysis.
+* **Analytic**, as an adjective, simply means that some *other* noun has to do with analysis.
 We use the term, "an analytic *approach*", for example... meaning that *the approach* we're taking has to do with breaking something down, decomposing it, shifting it around, etc.

-* Analytics is a noun that shifts the word "analytic" into a word that denotes the body of facts... the knowledge about... the principles for:  *analysis*.
+* **Analytics** is a noun that shifts the word "analytic" into a word that denotes the body of facts... the knowledge about... the principles for:  *analysis*.
 Analytics is about *methodology*.
 It's about the approach to performing analysis.
 It's the science of analysis.